membraneframework/membrane_tutorials/basic_pipeline/10_Pipeline.md

 Basic.Pipeline.play(pid)
 ```
 In the output file (the one specified in the `handle_init/1` callback of the pipeline) you should see the recovered conversation.

+In case of any problems you can refer to the code on the `template/end` branch of `membrane_getting_started_tutorial` repository.

+Now that our solution is completed we are going to tell you something more about `redemands` mechanism in Membrane, then we will improve the `Mixer` element using dynamic pads and finally we will introduce you to creating tests for Membrane's elements.